TelmoFari/model-complex/README.md

-Complex Machine Learning Model
+Complex Machine Learning Model Overview:
-Overview:

 This project features a complex machine learning model designed for binary classification tasks.
 The model leverages a combination of convolutional, recurrent, and dense layers to achieve high accuracy and generalization.

-Model Architecture
+Model Architecture Convolutional Layers:
-Convolutional Layers

 Purpose: Extract spatial features from sequential data.
 Configuration: